 The maximum fee payable per External Examiner at undergraduate and postgraduate taught level is £750.
 Should fees reach this maximum figure, Academic Quality Services will contact the Faculty to recommend that an additional External Examiner be appointed to share the load.

 Adding an Additional Module/Programme or Extending the Contract Period

 Additional modules/programmes can be added to an External Examiner’s load, provided the numbers of students are not excessive and the number of concurrent External Examiner posts held by individuals is not above the “normally only two” rule.
-Only two External Examiner appointments should be held at any one time.
-The College/School should contact the External Examiner to query whether they are content to take on further duties.
-Colleges/Schools should then contact Academic Quality Services to request an extension form /additional modules form /additional programme form, as appropriate.
+The Faculty should contact the External Examiner to query whether they are content to take on further duties.
+Faculties should then contact Academic Quality Services to request an extension form/additional modules form/additional programme form, as appropriate.